acezxn/JavaCry/README.md

 * Receives its public key from the server for decryption.
 * Creates 256 bit AES key, use the key to encrypt recursively in the target folder.
 * Save key: encrypt the AES key with the public key, and save as Key_protected.key.
-* Creates, compiles, and executes decryption.java.
+* Creates, compiles, and executes Decryptior.jar.
-* decryptor.java:
+* Decryptior.jar:
     * Opens a UI for decryption guideline
     * Shows a a button for sending decryption requests
     * Wait for the acceptance of DecryptRequestHandler